 - Cinnamon: A pinch on the soil acts as a fungicide – and fungi love fungus gnat larvae.

-And no: coffee grounds don't help here – they often just make the soil wetter and more attractive.
+And no: Coffee grounds don't help here – they often just make the soil wetter and more attractive.

 What to do with persistent infestation?